Hyperparameter Optimization for Unsupervised Outlier Detection: : Hyperparameter Optimization for Unsupervised Outlier Detection

 \textbf{\textit{Continuous HP search}}.
 Recall that an outstanding property of \method compared to the baselines is its capability for continuous HP search (Table \ref{table:baseline}). $\vlambda_{\mathbf{sample}}$\footref{footnote:sample} can be \textit{any} subset of the full HP space $\vLambda$ and not restricted to the discrete $\vlambda_{\mathbf{meta}}$.

-\textbf{\textit{Time Budget}}.
-As a SMBO method, \method is an \textit{anytime} algorithm: at any time the user asks for a result, it can always output the HP with the highest predicted performance in the evaluation set $\vlambda_{\text{eval}}$ at the current iteration (Eq. (\ref{eq:selected_hp})). \method uses $E$ to denote the max number of iterations.
+\textbf{\textit{Time Budget}}. \method is an \textit{anytime} algorithm: at any time the user asks for a result, it can always output the HP with the highest predicted performance in the evaluation set $\vlambda_{\text{eval}}$ at the current iteration (Eq. (\ref{eq:selected_hp})). \method uses $E$ to denote the max number of iterations.